HimanshuChugh2/Korenani-java-web-application/README.md

 # Korenani-java-web-application

+The app is currently hosted on Heroku.
+Please feel free to take a look -> https://korenani.herokuapp.com;

+*Please note that the app is still in development*

 Name of the web app: Korenani
 Purpose: To providing free resources/ study material of learning to everyone who is learning foreign language.